willhaslett/covid-19-growth/README.md

   [US Cases](https://github.com/willhaslett/covid-19-growth/blob/master/notebooks/us.ipynb)

 ## Firebase
+`upload_to_firestore.py` uploads data structures into Firebase/Firestore.
+Currently, `upload_to_firestore.py`
-Supports uploading these data structures into Firebase/Firestore.
-Customize the data model to your liking, but be wary of uploading an entire dataframe as a Firestore document.
-Currently, `upload_to_firestore.py` breaks up the `c19us_combined` dataframe into a set of dataframes, one for each date, and the data for each date are stored as a single JSON string in the Firestore documents.
+breaks up the `c19us_combined` dataframe into a set of dataframes, one for each date, and the data for each date are stored as a single JSON string in a Firestore document.
 ### Prerequisites
   - [Create your Firebase project](https://firebase.google.com/) and add a Firestore database.
   - Create and download a private key JSON file for your project.
 (Project settings > Service accounts)